rupeshmi/CodeSprint/JavaScript/Part8/ExecutionContext.md

 >Similarly, once functionA is completely executed. functionA execution context will be popped of the execution context stack.
 >and the control returns to the global execution context.

+### Execution context in detail
+>An execution context can be divided into a creation and execution phase

+#### Creation Stage [when the function is called, but before it executes any code inside]:
+>In the creation stage, the syntax parser will walk through each line of code, and when it comes to a new variable or function definition, it will commit these variables and functions to memory